harthur/clustering/README.md

    [255, 13, 8]
 ];

+// Calculate clusters.
 var clusters = clusterfck.kmeans(colors, 3);

+// Calculate cluster for a new data point. var assignment = clusterfck.kmeans.classify([0, 0, 225]);
 ```

 The second argument to `kmeans` is the number of clusters you want (default is `Math.sqrt(n/2)` where `n` is the number of vectors).
 It returns an array of the clusters, for this example: